Rodeobe/bruxism/index.md

 An online, crowdsourced and curated overview of **treatments that can help with bruxism** (teeth grinding).
 Hope this site gives you your smile back!

-### Contribute
-This is a crowdsourced list.
-So if you have comments, additional tools, etc. share them with us.

-### Categorization

-We grouped the treatments in the following categories:
-- Pills, meaning drug, food supplements,
-- Psychology, eg. biofeedback tools,
-- Psysical therapy, eg. specific excercises,
-- Plates, more specifically all kinds of mouth guards, mouth correction tools,
-- Others, including medical procedures.

 ## List
 ### Pills
 - Stress reducing medical supplements, eg. CBD oil